3 Days in Lyon – The Perfect Itinerary

 Relax in Jardin des Curiosités

-After exploring all the wonderful sites in Fourvière, head to Jardin des Curiosités for a break.
+After I explored all the wonderful sites on Fourvière Hill, I headed to Jardin des Curiosités for a break.

 Address: 8 Place de l’Abbé Larue